top of page

 • 3 min read

-A narrow demographic has traditionally dominated engineering, with white men accounting for most engineers.
+A narrow demographic has traditionally dominated engineering, with white men accounting for the majority of engineers.
 However, there has been a growing recognition of the value of diversity and inclusivity in engineering in recent years.
 As a result, efforts have been made to increase the representation of underrepresented groups, including women, people of color, and those from lower socio-economic backgrounds.
 These efforts have led to significant technological advances, with diverse engineers bringing new perspectives, ideas, and approaches to engineering challenges.

 In this blog, we will explore some of the significant advances made by minorities in engineering and highlight the key factors contributing to their success.